Modular Homes Today

 CAROL E ATHERTON from United States

-i have had my home only 4 years. it is so cold that we had to install a pellet stove to vent out the fire place. we just installed new windows one week ago. this is terrible you pay this much for a brand new home that you have to put more into it to be comfortable.i love the lay out thats why we ordered it. when the people came out to do repairs some of them where useless, they wouldn't do what they were suppose to do and yea i signed there work order because i was tired of dealing with the ones that didn't want to fix things. oh yea they were suppose to take out all the windows and rechaulk them because we felt air. they only did ONE and when the old ones came out NONE OF THE WINDOWS WERE CHAULKED.
+i have had my home only 4 years. it is so cold that we had to install a pellet stove to vent out the fireplace. we just installed new windows one week ago. this is terrible you pay this much for a brand new home that you have to put more into it to be comfortable. i love the layout thats why we ordered it. when the people came out to do repairs some of them where useless, they wouldn't do what they were supposed to do and yea i signed their work order because i was tired of dealing with the ones that didn't want to fix things. oh yea they were suppose to take out all the windows and rechaulk them because we felt air. they only did ONE and when the old ones came out NONE OF THE WINDOWS WERE CHAULKED.

 Patty Smith from PA